OleHolmNielsen/Slurm_tools/slurmacct/README.md

         -h: Print this help information
 ```

-You have to configure some items in the script:
+You should configure some items in the script:

 * Partition list: overlapping partitions are comma-separated so they will be reported together.
 * Directory and report file name prefix: PREFIX or use the option ```[-r report-prefix]```.